luizoamorim/my_eth_wallet/README.md

 [Metamask](https://metamask.io/) is a wallet for ethereum.
 With this we can create a new account importing the private key from some address of ganache network.
 This way it's possible to use this address on our app.

+## Create a intital app with create react app

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

 ## Set up an initial envinroment with truffle